 Atlanta attorney ReShea Balams understands the complex nature of multi-vehicle crashes.
 She investigates cases like these all over the city as well as surrounding areas such as Smyrna, Johns Creek, Riverdale, Norcross, Sandy Springs, Duluth, Lawrenceville, East Point, Decatur, Milton, Forest Park, Alpharetta, Roswell, College Park, Dunwoody, and Marietta.

-Balams Law Group represents clients on a contingency fee basis, which means that you do not pay anything for our services unless we get you a financial award.
+The Balams Firm represents clients on a contingency fee basis, which means that you do not pay anything for our services unless we get you a financial award.
 Let ReShea Balams review your case by calling (404) 445-2005 right now to schedule a free, no-obligation consultation.